⚠ Important recall information appears below.

 - Beef & Salmon, best by Aug.
 5, 2019

-Cause: Possible moisture contamination.
-Announcement: Company announcement on Facebook, Oct.
-30, 2012 (screen capture here).
-What was recalled: Wellness Small Breed Adult Health Dry Dog Food, 12 lb. package with “Best by” date of Aug.
+Cause: Possible moisture problems, which could lead to mold.
+Announcement: Facebook announcement dated Oct.
+30, 2012 (archived here).
+What was recalled: Wellness Small Breed Adult Health Dry Dog Food, 12 lb. package with “best by” date of Aug.
 18, 2013.

 Cause: Potential for salmonella.
-Announcement: FDA report dated May 4, 2012.
-What was recalled: Wellness Complete Health Super5Mix Large Breed Puppy, 15 lb. and 30 lb. bags and 5 oz. sample bags with “Best by” dates of Jan.
+Announcement: FDA report dated May 4, 2012 (archived here).
+What was recalled: Wellness Complete Health Super5Mix Large Breed Puppy, 15 lb. and 30 lb. bags and 5 oz. sample bags with “best by” dates of Jan.
 9–11, 2013.

 Cause: Inadequate levels of thiamine (Vitamin B1).
 Announcement: FDA report dated Feb.
-28, 2011.
+28, 2011 (archived here).
 What was recalled: The following canned cat foods and expiration dates:

 Have You Had a Problem With Wellness?